 I wasn't there, I would have liked to, but it's true that it feels good to see that.
 It's good to see the passion.
 There is also a different style compared to tennis which is a more controlled, more fixed sport.

-FB: Do you see the difference between when you got involved in the padel a few years ago with Cupra, and today, the internationalization of this sport?
+FB: Do you see the difference between when you got involved in padel a few years ago with Cupra, and today, the internationalization of this sport?

 The implication of certain important groups, even of communication is also a turning point.
 Canal +, which bought the rights to the WPT, also contributes.